m104observer/Library-Management/README.md

-# Library Database App created in Python.
+# Library Database App created in Python for education purposes.